emadehsan/algo.js/README.md

 # Algo.js
-Computer Science algorithms and problems implementation in JavaScript
+Computer Science algorithms and problems implementation in JavaScript.
+With each algorithm, a simple description is written in it's file as comments.

 ## Getting Started